svmiller/svmiller.github.io/_posts/2015-08-16-create-your-website-in-jekyll.md

 {% endraw %}
 {% endhighlight %}

-This tells Github to ignore the `_site` directory and `.sass-cache` directories, which auto-update via Jekyll and are quite large. `_site` may run about 30 MB.
-More importantly, you don't need them to render your site on Github.
+This tells Github to ignore the `_site` directory and `.sass-cache`.
+You'll never want to edit these.
+You'll especially want to leave the `_site` directory alone.
+The `_site` directory is the destination directory for your entire website.
+Jekyll uses the raw markdown files in the "main" directory of your Jekyll installation to render your website in the `_site` directory.
+Likewise, Github's servers will do the same.

 Open a terminal window and change the directory to the one containing your website.
 Enter the following commands.
 Change `yourusername` as necessary.